mogita/gmud-pd/DEVELOPEMENT.md

-Recommended way to build and run:
+Recommended way to build and run is by pressing `F5` key in VSCode.

-- Install VSCode and Playdate Debug extension
-- Click the "play" button to run

 Or, using `Makefile` to build and run: